-Provide the Applicant's financial data as of the Fiscal Year End (FYE) for the three most recent historic fiscal years.
+- ALL APPLICANTS - Provide the Applicant's financial data as of the Fiscal Year End (FYE) for the three most recent historic fiscal years.
 Data entered must be for the Applicant and Subsidiaries, if applicable.
-It should not include data for Affiliates that are not wholly controlled. - Affordable Housing Developers/Manager Applicants may enter \$0 in the fields that are only required for Financing Entities in Table D, as AMIS requires that data be entered in these fields - Appendix 7, Table F Provide data on the Applicant's property portfolio for its three most recent historic fiscal years as of the date of the NOFA. - Only Developer/Manager Approach Applicants who have a rental property portfolio under management will complete Table F.
+It should not include data for Affiliates that are not wholly controlled. - The data entered should align with the audits for the Applicant's two most recent historic fiscal years attached to Appendix 8 of the Application.